-- My large scale work entitled Voices for tenor soloist, chorus, and chamber ensemble based on Sephardic poetry of the Shoah was premiered on November 9 and November 10, 2022 by Daniel Mutlu, tenor, Ember Choral Arts conducted by Deborah Simpkin King in Manhattan at Central Synagogue and in Westchester at Temple Shaaray Tefila and recorded for Paumanok Records, Adam Abeshouse, producer.
+- My large scale work entitled Voices for tenor soloist, chorus, and chamber ensemble based on Sephardic poetry of the Shoah was premiered in NYC on November 9 and November 10, 2022 by Daniel Mutlu, tenor, Ember Choral Arts conducted by Deborah Simpkin King in Manhattan at Central Synagogue and in Westchester at Temple Shaaray Tefila and recorded for Paumanok Records, Adam Abeshouse, producer.
 Paul Shaffer hosted the performance at Central Synagogue.
 Both performances were streamed.
+The recording is available on Spotify at: https://open.spotify.com/album/0sb9kSGSIvSQB5Xe1UHtRL?si=1CyNpSBPT-qx66Dr96v3-Q

 - Here Is the link to the Central Synagogue performance:

-- My new version of Frankenstein-The Movie Score using the Latin Requiem Mass as its libretto premiered at the Los Angeles Opera in October 2022 to sold-out audiences.
-I conducted five singers from the Domingo-Colburn-Stein Young Artist Program and the Los Angeles Opera Orchestra at the historic movie palace built originally by United Artists in the 1920s and called The Theater at the Ace Hotel in Downtown Los Angeles.
+- The new version of Frankenstein-The Movie Score using the Latin Requiem Mass as its libretto premiered at the Los Angeles Opera in October 2022 to sold-out audiences.
+Michael Shapiro conducted five remarkable singers from the Domingo-Colburn-Stein Young Artist Program and the Los Angeles Opera Orchestra at the historic movie palace built originally by United Artists in the 1920s and called The Theater at the Ace Hotel in Downtown Los Angeles.

 THE MONSTER HAS COME HOME!